uestcer/iloveyou/README.md

 	design.
 Many thanks for the creator.

 	This is a common Java Web project.You might have some revamps before you use it.
-	eg: the name,picture and word and at all.
+	eg: the name
 		罗密欧->your name
 		朱丽叶->her name

+		pictures in album, title, text content, music of the model of goodnight etc.

 	You just need use the WebRoot and src to replace appropriate directory.
 All of the static pages are in the directory of /WebRoot/home, and different model have different Working directory.Fellowing is the map of the model and the directory: